chasgames/EZ-Server-Provisioning/README.md

 Chas maintains Ubuntu.sh and Mark maintains Centos.sh

 ## How to run?
+We encourage you to read the source code first before piping any script to bash.

-Once you ordered your VPS, login as root, and then run this:
+Once you ordered your VPS, login as root, then run this:
 ### ```curl -sL https://z.mk/sh | bash```

 This will run the "run.sh" script directly from github, and ask you a few questions to setup your new box.